supabase-community/supabase-kt/plugins/CoilIntegration/README.md

 ImageLoader.Builder(context)
     .components {
         add(supabaseClient.coil)
-        //You also need the network image fetcher: add(NetworkFetcher.Factory())
+        //You also need the add the network fetcher factory if you don't have it already
+        //Depending on the network artifact you added, this will be different add(KtorNetworkFetcherFactory())
     }
     .build()
 ```